 Painless Budget Basics

 The good news is that once you create budget, you’ll have a template to use the next time around.
 This saves time and aggravation.
-Better news is that I’ve already created several templates that you can use to get started.

 The operating budget involves five major pieces: the sales forecast, gross profit plan, operating expense plan, capital budget and debt schedule.